Corned Beef Hash

 What is Corned Beef Hash?

 I love Corned Beef Hash!
-It’s a great way to use up those pesky corned beef leftovers.
-It’s a fast and easy weekend brunch (or breakfast for dinner!) that fills and warms your belly.
+It’s the perfect way to use up those pesky corned beef leftovers.
+It’s a fast and easy recipe for a weekend brunch (or breakfast for dinner!) that fills and warms your belly.
 This Irish dish is made from cooked corned beef, diced potatoes, and onions.
 I season it with just some salt, pepper, and fresh parsley.
 This recipe is great on its own or with eggs and toast.
 I like my eggs runny, so cooking the eggs sunny side up in a separate pan is what I prefer.
 Alternatively, you can create a few wells in the hash and crack the eggs right into the skillet, and then bake until the eggs are cooked to your preferred doneness.

 Can I Substitute Corned Beef For Another Meat?